AMWA-TV/info-006/docs/Device implementation How To.md

   ]
 }
 ```

-The notification of the change event is shown below:
+You should also the the notification of the change event is shown below.
+In the JSON notification you see the `oid` of the `right-gain` 23 along with the `propertyId` that was changed.
+Finally, the `changeType` and new `propertyValue` are provided in the change event notification.

 ```